kr1shn4murt1/get_Team_Pass/README.md

 # TODO

-Release the source code in a few days, meanwhile feel free to reverse it Reduce the final size of the compiled files
+Reduce the final size of the compiled files
 Add more exception handling
 Add network range capabilities to check all computers in a lan